Skip to content

 • Hair Follicle Stimulation: Research indicates AHK-Cu promotes the proliferation of human dermal papilla cells, which are crucial for initiating and maintaining active hair growth (Pyo et al., 2007).

-• Apoptosis Reduction: The peptide has been shown to decrease programmed cell death in hair follicles, potentially extending the anagen phase of the hair cycle for thicker hair.
+• Apoptosis Reduction: The peptide decreases programmed cell death in hair follicles by altering the Bax/Bcl-2 ratio, potentially extending the anagen phase for thicker hair.

-• Increased Blood Flow: Copper peptides like AHK-Cu are believed to stimulate angiogenesis, improving microcirculation and ensuring optimal nutrient and oxygen delivery to the scalp.
+• Increased Microcirculation: Copper peptides are believed to stimulate angiogenesis, improving blood flow to ensure optimal nutrient and oxygen delivery to the scalp.

-• Collagen Production: Studies suggest copper complexes enhance the synthesis of collagen and elastin, improving the structural integrity of the skin and providing a healthier foundation for hair.
+• Collagen and Elastin Synthesis: Studies suggest copper complexes enhance the production of structural proteins, improving skin integrity and providing a healthier foundation for hair follicles.

-• Anti-Inflammatory Properties: AHK-Cu may help reduce local scalp inflammation by modulating immune responses, creating a more favorable and less oxidative environment for healthy hair development.
+• Anti-Inflammatory Properties: AHK-Cu may help reduce local scalp inflammation by modulating immune responses, creating a less oxidative environment for healthy hair development.

 Side Effects